Lyftrondata/GitBook/finance-analytics/dynamics-365-business-central/prerequisite.md

 ---
 description: >-
   This section describes the prerequisites for connecting Dynamics 365 Business Central to Lyftrondata.
 To complete the prerequisites, the user must have admin access to Dynamics 365 Business Central.
 ---

 # Prerequisite

-<mark style="color:blue;"></mark>

 ### Setup Instructions